 “A fine place that mountain for boys.
 Great lumps of scoria lay over it, ready to be sent bounding down; in summer, its slopes had a fine slipperyness for tobogganing, in winter just right for breathless descents in trolleys.
 Among those who went skidding down the hillside with young Nelson Pierce was Keith Caldwell, his father, D. R. Caldwell, a member of the firm of Macy, Logan and Caldwell.
 The Caldwells lived in Arney Road.
-Even in those days the quality of dash about Keith-he did the all-time long in a trolley on the west side of the mountain, for he passed through a fence in the process!
+Even in those days, the quality of dash about Keith-he did the all-time long in a trolley on the west side of the mountain, and he passed through a fence in the process!
 Later came the First World War.
-He collected an M.C. and a D.F.C., the last for some feat on the wing of his crippled plane.
-Anyone, particularly interested in his life in those days can read “War Birds” – he crops up in that.
-He’s also well known today as, Squadron-Leader K. Caldwell with a C.B.E. added to his decorations.
+He collected an M.C. and a D.F.C., the last for a feat on the wing of his crippled plane.
+Anyone particularly interested in his life in those days can read “War Birds” – he crops up in that.
+He’s also well known today as Squadron-Leader K. Caldwell with a C.B.E. added to his decorations.
 Obviously, Mount Hobson’s steep slopes were a pretty good training ground.”

 Keith attended King’s College, Remuera, Auckland, from 1903-08, then Rose Hill in England and Wanganui Collegiate School (now Whanganui Collegiate School) and he was a member of the Wanganui Collegiate Senior Cadets.

 After leaving school, Keith was employed as a Bank Clerk with the Bank of New Zealand in Auckland and while working there, he also was a member of the Territorial Army Unit, the Ponsonby Senior Cadets.